 Conventional Fire Trucks

-Conventional fire trucks are the most common fire trucks that drivers see and are equipped with an engine designed primarily for firefighting activities.
+Conventional fire trucks are the most common fire trucks that drivers see.
+They are equipped with engines designed primarily for firefighting activities.
 Their goal is to transport firefighters to the scene and provide vital tools, hoses, equipment, and a limited quantity of water.

 Fire engines, often referred to as “pumpers,” are the first vehicles you’ll notice arriving at a fire scene.
 A typical fire engine has a water tank, a water pump, hundreds or even thousands of feet of powerful hoses, as well as additional materials, nozzles, and tools to ensure that the hoses perform properly.
 There are several types of fire engines.

-Type III and Type IV Fire Engines Type III and Type IV fire engines are typically employed in rural and wildland areas and have various distinctive design and configuration elements to match the region they serve.
+- Type III and Type IV Fire Engines: These engines are typically employed in rural and wildland areas.
+They have various distinctive design and configuration elements to match the region they serve.
 Also called “wildland” fire engines, these vehicles are often built on a commercial 4×4 chassis and can handle off-road and diverse terrains.

 Turntable Ladder Trucks